minio/docs/docs/how-to-monitor-minio-with-prometheus.md

 ## List of Minio metric exposed

 Minio server exposes the following metrics on `/minio/prometheus/metrics` endpoint.
 All of these can be accessed via Prometheus dashboard.
+The full list of exposed metrics along with their definition is available in the demo server at https://play.minio.io:9000/minio/prometheus/metrics

 - standard go runtime metrics prefixed by `go_`
 - process level metrics prefixed with `process_`